remiberthoz/pass-shrine/README.md

 In addition to the `./app` directory (which contains the server code), pass-shrine requires three additional directories:

 - `./data` → Your password-store (can symlink to `~/.password-store` or `~/.passage/store`).
-- `./age` → Contains a file named `server-identity.age`, that you should generate with `age-keygen`.
+- `./key` → Contains a file named `recipient.pub`, containing a GPG or AGE public key.
 - `./cache` → Stores generated fake encrypted files to ensure consistent responses for non-existing entries.

-**Note on the identity file:**
+**Note on the `recipient.pub` file:**
-The `server-identity.age` identity file is used to generate fake encrypted content preventing attackers from determining whether an entry exists.
-This identity must *not* be the same as the identity used to encrypt real password entries: you do not have to share the public key with `pass-shrine`.
+The `recipient.pub` file is used to generate fake encrypted content preventing attackers from determining whether an entry exists.
+This key must *not* be the same as the key used to encrypt real password entries: you do not have to share the public key with `pass-shrine`.

 ### Running pass-shrine